CIEDE2000 implementation in Microsoft Excel

 | 15 |

-ΔE2000 (CIEDE2000) measures the perceived difference between two colors: 0 means the colors are identical, and higher values (up to around 185 in extreme cases) indicate a larger difference.
+ΞE2000 (CIEDE2000) measures the perceived difference between two colors: 0 means the colors are identical, and higher values (up to 185 and more) indicate a larger difference.
 For example, a ΔE2000 value around 5 means the colors are close, while a value around 15 means they are clearly different.
+When the ΔE2000 value exceeds 40, the colors being compared have virtually nothing in common, and we can no longer derive any precise information from them.

 Files to download